quatrope/AutoMix/docs/index.rst

 To compile and run example programs that use the AutoMix library, see :ref:`compile`.

-For a description of the output files with statistics information, see :ref:`output`.
+For a description of the full public API with statistics information, see :ref:`api`.